vuejs/docs/src/guide/state-management.md

 You should never replace the original state object in your actions - the components and the store need to share reference to the same object in order for mutations to be observed.
 :::

-As we continue developing the convention where components are never allowed to directly mutate state that belongs to a store, but should instead dispatch events that notify the store to perform actions, we eventually arrive at the [Flux](https://facebook.github.io/flux/) architecture.
+As we continue developing the convention, where components are never allowed to directly mutate state that belongs to a store but should instead dispatch events that notify the store to perform actions, we eventually arrive at the [Flux](https://facebook.github.io/flux/) architecture.
 The benefit of this convention is we can record all state mutations happening to the store and implement advanced debugging helpers such as mutation logs, snapshots, and history re-rolls / time travel.

 This brings us full circle back to [Vuex](https://github.com/vuejs/vuex), so if you've read this far it's probably time to try it out!